Chin Tseng

 About Me

-I’m Chin Tseng, a Ph.D. student in Computer Science at the University of North Carolina at Chapel Hill, advised by Prof. Danielle Szafir.
-My research lies at the intersection of human–computer interaction (HCI), information visualization, and human perception, with a focus on how people interpret and reason about complex data through interactive visual representations.
-I study how visualization design choices—such as color, shape, and redundancy—affect users’ ability to analyze categorical data, particularly as visual and cognitive complexity increases.
-Through large-scale empirical studies, I investigate how perceptual and cognitive mechanisms shape user performance, and how widely used design heuristics hold up in realistic, multi-category settings.
-Beyond controlled experiments, I am interested in translating empirical insights into interactive systems and design tools.
-My work includes building data-driven visualization tools that support designers and analysts in making informed encoding decisions, as well as developing interactive components for real-world analytics workflows.
+I'm Chin Tseng, a final-year Ph.D. researcher in Computer Science at the University of North Carolina at Chapel Hill, advised by Prof. Danielle Szafir.
+My research lies at the intersection of human–computer interaction (HCI), human perception, and information visualization, studying how people interpret and reason about complex information through interactive interfaces.
+Through large-scale empirical studies, I investigate how perceptual and cognitive mechanisms shape user performance, and how widely used design heuristics hold up under realistic complexity.
+Specific threads include how color, shape, and redundant encodings support analysis of categorical data — and how those findings translate into design tools and recommendations practitioners can act on.
+Beyond controlled experiments, I work across the full HCI research lifecycle — designing user studies, running mixed-methods research at scale, conducting analyses that surface actionable insights, and translating those findings into recommendations, design tools, and interactive systems.
+I've shipped data-driven design tools that help practitioners make informed encoding decisions, and built interactive components for real-world analytics workflows.
 More broadly, I am motivated by HCI questions around how interfaces can better align with human perception, cognition, and decision-making.
 My goal is to contribute empirically grounded methods and systems that bridge theory, design, and practice in human-centered computing.
-Looking forward, I am interested in human-centered interface design for AI systems, focusing on how interaction and visualization can help people interpret, verify, and reason with model-generated outputs.
+Looking forward, my research extends to human-centered interface design for AI systems, focusing on how interaction and visualization can help people interpret, verify, and reason with model-generated outputs.
 Before my Ph.D., I earned my M.S. in Computer Science from NYU and my B.S. from National Tsing Hua University in Taiwan, with an exchange year at TU Dresden.
-I also enjoy building interactive visualization systems in practice, having worked as a research intern at Epsilon and as a software engineer in industry.
+I also enjoy building interactive systems and tools in practice, having worked as a research intern at Epsilon and as a software engineer in industry.
+A few things that show up in everything I do: I love building, I'm curious about why people behave the way they do, and I find real joy in digging into mechanisms — what causes what, what predicts what.
+My favorite part of the work is the back-and-forth between empirical rigor and creative tool-building, and getting them to feed each other.

 Research Interests